codepath/android_guides/Displaying-Images-with-the-Picasso-Library.md

 }
 ```

-Now the staggered grid of images should render as expected.
+With either of these approaches the staggered grid of images should now render as expected.

 ### Other Transformations